 Price has several dimensions in many advance markets.
-The first is the existence of price tiers, i.e., the variety of prices that are typically offered at any given time.
+The first is the existence of price tiers, that is, the variety of prices that are typically offered at any given time.
 For example, tickets for a given event may vary dramatically in price depending on the quality of the seats.
-As a result, each price tier tends to attract a different segment of buyer, unique in its valuation for the performance, purchase timing and price responsiveness over time.
-The second is the ticket's face value, which is set in advance for a given tier of tickets and remains unchanged throughout the duration of the selling period.
+As a result, each price tier tends to attract a different segment of buyers, unique in their valuation for the performance, purchase timing, and price responsiveness over time.
+The second is the ticket's face value, which is set in advance for a given tier of tickets and generally remains unchanged throughout the duration of the selling period.
 Finally, we model the effects of price discounting, a common practice that leads to week-to-week variations in price.